leftCoast/Arduino/libraries/LC_Screen/README LC_Screen.txt

 ***

 This is the base class of something that can be drawn on the screen and, if desired, respond to user clicks.
 This is what should be inherited and customized to make your displayable and clickable screen objects.

+***
+lineObj
+***
+Just like it says, different ways of setting up a Line for drawing to the screen.

+***
+label
+***
+A text label.
+Size, color, background color, justification.
+Also the ability to input numbers and have them formatted and displayed as text to the screen are features of label.

+***
+bmpPipe
+***
+Actually not derived from drawObj.
+But used by those that are.
+Once created, a bmpPipe is used for getting rectangular parts of bitmaps onto the screen.
+The pipe is opened with a bitmap file name.
+An SD card reader must already be set up and running.
+The source rectangle could be set in the constructor or later, Then an x,y top left point is specified on the screen and the pipe will copy the its source rectangle of bitmap bits to the screen rectangle of the same size located at x,y.

+***
+adafruit_1947_Obj, adafruit_1431_Obj…
+***
+These are the different hardware interface objects derived from displayObj that become your graphic environment.

+***
+other objects?
+***
+There will most likely be other drawObject derived things in this folder.
+The plan was to make it easy for people to derive custom objects.
+So I’m sure some will end up being useful enough to end up in here.